+'''

-Burst size (CBS or EBS) = (1.2 \times information rate (CIR or EIR)) ÷ 8
+Burst size (CBS or EBS) = (1.2 \times information rate (CIR or EIR)) \div 8

+'''

-- You are responsible for configuring configure rate limit threshold values on an interface based on interface speed.
+- The underlying architecture of SLX 9740 supports the burst size only upto 256MegaBytes, Any higher Burst size configuration will result in Operational Burst size of 256MegaBytes. - You are responsible for configuring configure rate limit threshold values on an interface based on interface speed.
 No validation is performed for user-configured values against the interface speed. - Because CIR is a mandatory policing attribute, you cannot delete the CIR parameter.
-However, you can delete the CIR attribute by using the no police command in policy-map-class sub-mode. - Packet drops caused by any action other than the ACL are included in the policing counter. - Layer 3 control packets are policed at the egress side. - When you attempt to bind the policer with a configured CIR or EIR value that is less than 22,000 bps in the device, the operational CIR or EIR value becomes zero and you receive a syslog notification on the console. - Unknown-unicast storm control does not rate limit the VLL or P2P traffic in the default TCAM profile. - When an ingress service policy is bound on a port channel that has multiple member ports, then all port-channel member ports that belong to the same chip-core are governed by the same policy.
+However, you can delete the CIR attribute by using the no police command in policy-map-class sub-mode. - Packet drops caused by any action other than the ACL are included in the policing counter. - Layer 3 control packets are policed at the egress side. - When you attempt to bind the policer with a configured CIR or EIR value that is less than minimum supported CIR of the platform, the operational CIR or EIR value becomes zero and you receive a syslog notification on the console. - The minimum CIR/EIR in SLX 9150, SLX 9250 and SLX 9740 platforms is 1000 bits/sec. - The minimum cir/eir in SLX 9540 is 22000 bits/sec.
+On SLX 9640 minimum cir/eir is 26000 bits/sec.

+- Unknown-unicast storm control does not rate limit the VLL or P2P traffic in the default TCAM profile. - When an ingress service policy is bound on a port channel that has multiple member ports, then all port-channel member ports that belong to the same chip-core are governed by the same policy.
 The configured rate is per chip-core.
 For example: - A service policy with a CIR or EIR value of 10 Gpbs is applied on port channel 10.
 Port channel 10 has member ports 1/1 and 1/3 that belong to chip 1-core 0.
-So the total rate-limit value for the port channel is 10 Gpbs.

-- A service policy with a CIR or EIR value of 10 GPBS is applied on port channel 10.
+So the total rate-limit value for the port channel is 10 Gpbs. - A service policy with a CIR or EIR value of 10 GPBS is applied on port channel 10.
 Port channel ten has member ports 1/6 and 1/13 that belong to chip 1-core 0, and chip 1-core 1.
 So the total rate-limit value of the port channel is 210, or 20 Gpbs. - A service policy with a CIR or EIR value of 10 GPBS is applied on port channel 10.
 Port channel ten has member ports 1/10 and 3/10 that belong to chip 1-core x, and chip 3-core x.
 So the total rate-limit value of the port channel is 210, or 20 Gpbs.